Skip to main content

 321,good,bye

-The type support is also int, char, varchar, string.
-Note that the data length of the char type cannot exceed 8.
+The supported types are also int, char, varchar, and string.
+Note that data of the char type cannot exceed a length of 8.

 ./benchmark_tool --operation=SegmentWriteByFile --input_file=./sample.dat